 Earrings, like rings, often have one or more gorgeous, colorful stones.
 They don't always have those, however.
 Sometimes, these earrings are simply sterling silver with symbolism, like a bear claw or Kokopelli.

-- The Sterling Silver 12 Karat Gold Filled Tommy and Rose Singer Navajo Kokopelli Post Earrings from Native American Jewelry are less than $100.00 and feature a popular fertility symbol.
+- The Sterling Silver 14 Karat Gold Filled Navajo Kokopelli Post Earrings from Native American Jewelry are just under $100.00 and feature a popular fertility symbol.
 The Kokopelli was believed to seduce young women by playing the flute and then impregnate them.
-The 12K gold here is on top of brass and other metals.

-- The Water Wave and Hummingbird Navajo Silver Post Earrings are also created by Tommy and Rose Singer, and available on Native American Jewelry for under $100.00.
-Hummingbirds are used to symbolize strength, resiliency, independence, and adaptability.
+- The Water Wave Navajo Silver Post Earrings are also available on Native American Jewelry for about $80.00.
+Water waves are used to symbolize continuous life.